 Dutch Election Is Underway, In Latest Test Of Populist Nationalism

-Dutch voters are choosing a new government Wednesday, in parliamentary elections that right-wing politician Geert Wilders — a.k.a. "the Dutch Donald Trump" — hopes will put his Freedom Party in power.
+Dutch voters are choosing a new government Wednesday, in parliamentary elections that right-wing politician Geert Wilders — aka "the Dutch Donald Trump" — hopes will put his Freedom Party in power.
 The vote is seen as a test of the power of populist nationalism, which won key votes in Britain and the U.S.

 High voter turnout was reported by local media in the first hours of voting, with 33 percent of voters hitting the polls by 1:45 p.m. local time, according to public broadcaster NOS.
 The last polls are scheduled to close at 9 p.m. — 4 p.m.
 ET here in the U.S. — and the tabulation will begin.